shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/NFT-Tutorial-Using-hardhat.md

 };
 ```

 We start by importing the `@nomiclabs/hardhat-waffle` package which will give us access to the `hre` class.
-HRE is short for **Hardhat Runtime Environment** which is an object that contains all the functionality that Hardhat exposes.
-You can think of it as "Hardhat *is* hre".
+HRE is short for Hardhat Runtime Environment which is an object that contains all the functionality that HardHat exposes.
+You can think of it as "HardHat *is* hre".

 NNext is where we define various tasks which can be run by typing `npx hardhat <TASK_NAME>`